-Next, you should segment your customer base.
-One of the simplest, most effective ways to do so is through buyer personas.
-As per HubSpot's own definition, a buyer persona is "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers."
+HubSpot defines a buyer persona as "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers."

-If you can separate your customers on that basis, you'll put yourself in a position to analyze and identify profitability based on customer behavior and background.
+If you can separate your customers on that basis, you'll be able to analyze and identify profitability based on customer behavior and background.

 3. Determine how much each segment costs and spends.

-Repeat that process with every touchpoint between your customers and your business — identify the cost for each interaction or contact.
-This can include customer support inquiries, marketing efforts, social media campaigns, packaging, and shipping.
+Repeat that process with every customer-business touchpoint.
+Identify the cost for each interaction or contact.
+This includes customer support inquiries, marketing efforts, social media campaigns, packaging, and shipping.

 Compile the average cost per transaction for each persona.
 Now, you can calculate customer profitability by comparing that figure with the average revenue each persona generates per transaction.